NorielSylvire/ns_bash_it_custom/README.md

 My config only adds git aliases such as `gs="git status"`, and a few other aliases such as `lr=ls -lRa`, `bit=bash_it`, and so.

 This config also contains a modified version of the atomic theme.
+You must either use it as explained above, or delete/remove its .bash extension.
+Oherwise your theme of choise (or lack there of) will be overwritten by this theme, and some errors might occur.

 ## Why does this repo exist?